caojiangtao/timestamp/README.md

 #timestamp007#
 "timestamp"that name was by other pepole used, so this plug-in name is  "timestamp 007”</p>
-Timestamp007 "is used to add a timestamp to the" js "and" CSS ".
+Timestamp007 "is used to add a timestamp to the" js "and" CSS,png,jpg ".

     How to used? like this: